tenzir/tenzir/web/docs/tql2/functions/where.md

 ## Description

-The `where` function removes all elements of a list for which a predicate evaluates to `false`.
+The `where` function keeps only elements of a list for which a predicate evaluates to `true`.

 ### `xs: list`